eProsima/Fast-DDS/test/performance/latency/README.md

 The publication node will try in a loop to send a sample, wait for the reply and calculate the time used in this process.
 After sending the specified number of samples, the publication node will gather the information to show you at the end.

-Our utility is able to execute at the same time several tests with different setups.
+The latency test application is able to execute at the same time several tests with different setups.
-These are the elements you can configure:
+The elements that can be configured are the following:

 - Size of the samples.
 - Number of samples to send.

-At the end of the [testing](testing) the utility will show a table with the test results.
+At the end of the execution the utility will show a table with the test results.
+Below is an example of these test results.

 ```
    Bytes, Samples,   stdev,    mean,     min,     50%,     90%,     99%,  99.99%,     max